This article is brought to you by Aura.

 • Beware of remote access apps.
 Scammers often ask you to download third-party software like AnyDesk or TeamViewer, which gives them remote access to your device.

 💪 Don’t get stuck dealing with scams or hacks alone.
-Every Aura member gets 24/7 access to a dedicated team of U.S.-based White Glove Fraud Resolution Specialists.
-And if the worst should happen, each adult on your Aura plan is covered by a $1 million identity theft insurance policy.
-Try Aura free for 14 days.
+Every Aura plan includes 24/7 access to a dedicated team of U.S.-based support specialists.
+Download Aura today.

 Can Your MacBook or Apple Computer Get Viruses?